Masterminds/glide/docs/commands.md

     $ glide up

-This will recurse over the packages looking for other projects managed by Glide, Godep, gb, and GPM.
+This will recurse over the packages looking for other projects managed by Glide, Godep, GB, Gom, and GPM.
 When one is found those packages will be installed as needed.

 A `glide.lock` file will be created or updated with the dependencies pinned to specific versions.
 For example, if in the `glide.yaml` file a version was specified as a range (e.g., `^1.2.3`) it will be set to a specific commit id in the `glide.lock` file.
 That allows for reproducible installs (see `glide install`).